Arduino Portenta H7

 • Two 80‑pin high‑density connectors on the bottom expose the full STM32H747 fabric — DCMI, DSI, Ethernet RMII, FDCAN, SDIO, SAI/I²S, UARTs, additional SPI/I²C/timers, and so on.
 Shields like the Vision Shield mate to these connectors.

-• JTAG / SWD broken out on the bottom HD connector for advanced debug.
+• JTAG / SWD broken out on the bottom HD connectors for advanced debug.

 • Battery support — 3.7 V Li‑Po JST connector plus on‑board charger and battery monitor.